faradawn/tutorials/linux/cortx/README.md

-# How to install Kubernetes
+# How to install Kubernetes and Deploy CORTX

 ## How to install Kubernets on Centos 7.8?
 using script: